 In general, a dollar-denominated award equal to a percentage of a participant's base salary can be earned under the Restricted Stock Plan based on the return on equity achieved by VSE for the prior fiscal year.
 The awards range from 2.5% of base salary for a 12% return on equity to 60% of base salary for a return on equity of 25% or higher.
-Each award vests in three equal annual installments beginning after the audited financial results for the prior year are determined.
-As each third of the dollar-denominated award vests, the award is converted into restricted VSE Stock based on the fair market value of VSE Stock at the date of conversion.
+The awards are subject to a two-year vesting schedule: one-third of the award vests after completion of VSE's annual financial audit and one-third on each of the next two anniversaries of such initial vesting date.
+As each third of the dollar-denominated award vests, the award is converted into restricted VSE Stock based on the fair market value (closing market price) of VSE Stock at the date of conversion.
 The restricted stock is subject to a two-year holding period and to other restrictions on sale.